 Another difference, compared to Anglo-American criminal justice systems, concerns the organs conducting criminal investigations.
-In England, Wales and Ireland the police conduct criminal investigations, whereas prosecutors lead criminal investigations in Germany, France, Italy, Sweden, Finland, Scotland, and the Netherlands.
+In England, Wales

+The disadvantage of this model is that the boundaries of executive state administration and the administration of justice are blurred.
+It makes it easy for politicians to exercise undue influence on prosecutors to shield politicians or executive office-bearers from criminal prosecution. and Ireland the police conduct criminal investigations, whereas prosecutors lead criminal investigations in Germany, France, Italy, Sweden, Finland, Scotland, and the Netherlands.